DannyBen/bashly/README.md

 contains a `commands` definition, it will generate a script with commands.

-### Sample configuraiton for a script without commands
+### Sample configuration for a script without commands

 - Generate this script by running `bashly generate --minimal`
 - [See the initial sample bashly.yml file](examples/minimal/src/bashly.yml)
 - [See the generated bash script](examples/minimal/download)

-### Sample configuraiton for a script with commands
+### Sample configuration for a script with commands

 - Generate this script by running `bashly generate`
 - [See the initial sample bashly.yml file](examples/commands/src/bashly.yml)